 Bowmansville Elementary School (Bowmansville, NY) and Sky Harbor Trailer Park in Cheektowaga, NY.

 My childhood friends who lived there included Jay Bowers (who relentlessly picked on me) and David Musella.
 Jay's mom still lives in the same mobile home they moved into in the early 1970s.
+David, I believe, is on Facebook.

 I went to Bowmansville Elementary School from 1968 or so until 1974 when we moved to AZ in the middle of my sixth grade year.
 Unfortunately, the school which was on Genesee St., no longer exists.
-I would love to know what happened to some of my teachers such as Miss Nicholas (kindergarden), Mrs. Fogerty (first grade), Mrs. Marcus (second grade), Mrs. Johnson (third grade), Mrs. Bloomquist (fourth grade), and Mr. Vince Tibollo (sixth grade).
+I would love to know what happened to some of my teachers such as Miss Nicholas (kindergarten), Mrs. Fogerty (first grade), Mrs. Marcus (second grade), Mrs. Johnson (third grade), Mrs. Bloomquist (fourth grade), and Mr. Vince Tibollo (sixth grade).
 As for Mr. Tibollo, I recall him declaring to the entire class (after I had smarted off) "Tony, you have more crust than a loaf of bread!"
 When I invented and used a paper hand to ease the strain of keeping my arm raised while I waited for Mr. Tibollo to call on me, he said, "Tony, what is that??!!"
 When I told him, he was so amused that he pulled me out of class and took me across the hall to the other sixth grade class whereupon he interrupted both to show the other teacher what I had done!

 I had lots of friends at Bowmansville Elementary who I wonder about.
 My best friend was perhaps Mark Latzer whom we affectionately called "Bozo" due to his wild hair.
 Mark lived with his family (sister, Terran) on Genesee St. Whenever I would visit the Buffalo area I would stop by Mark's old house, which had been abandoned.
 Sometime around 1998 we came into town and I was amazed to see that it had been torn down.
 There was no longer any hint that a house had ever stood there.
+I did hear from one of Mark's brothers a few years ago.
+He left me Mark's contact information but I lost it when the drive on my computer crashed.
+So if one of you come across this page again, please resend the info.

 Paul Batt was another good friend.
 I believe he lived on Sugg Rd.
 Others whom I remember included: Jimmy Guido; Daniel Powell; Suzette Andres; David Hutter; Michael Marinelli; Cecilia Piggles; Francine Geyer; Virginia Stephenson.
+I pulled out a box of old letters recently and found some that were written to me by my sixth-grade classmates Rick Anna and David Schultz.
+I had learned that another friend from Bowmansville, Mark Phillips, had passed away years ago in a motorcycle accident.

 I would love to hear from anyone who attended Bowmansville Elementary School or who knows anything about those that taught there.

 In November, 2006, I received an email from Suzette Andres who found my page by doing a Google search of her name on my website (exactly what I had hoped would happen when designing this page).
 She sent me a wonderful email, an edited text of which can be read HERE.
 Sadly, I wrote back to Suzette twice, but never received a response.
 Did my emails not make it past her spam filter?
 Was there some other reason why she didn't reply?
 Hopefully, she will read this sometime and let me know.
+As of 2022 I haven't heard from her.

 The early years in Arizona . . .
 (1974 to 1977)